Frederick Forsyth: Writing

-In 1994, Forsyth published The Fist of God, a novel which concerns the first Gulf War, Project Babylon and competition between Intelligence Agencies.
+In 1994, Forsyth published The Fist of God, a novel which concerns the first Gulf War, Project Babylon and competition between intelligence agencies.
 Next, in 1996, he published Icon, about the rise of fascists to power in post-Soviet Russia.

-In 1999, Forsyth published The Phantom of Manhattan, a sequel to The Phantom of the Opera.
+Forsyth then published The Phantom of Manhattan, a sequel to The Phantom of the Opera.
 It was intended as a departure from his usual genre; Forsyth's explanation was that "I had done mercenaries, assassins, Nazis, murderers, terrorists, special forces soldiers, fighter pilots, you name it, and I got to think, could I actually write about the human heart?"
 However, it did not achieve the same success as his other novels, and he subsequently returned to modern-day thrillers.

-In 2001, The Veteran, another collection of short stories, was published, followed by Avenger, published in September 2003, about a Canadian billionaire who hires a Vietnam veteran to bring his grandson's killer to the US.
-Avenger was released as a film starring Sam Elliott and Timothy Hutton.

-The Afghan, published in August 2006, is an indirect sequel to The Fist of God.
-Set in the very near future, the threat of a catastrophic assault on the West, discovered on a senior al-Qaeda member's computer, compels the leaders of the US and the UK to attempt a desperate gambit — to substitute a seasoned British operative, retired Col. Mike Martin (of The Fist of God), for an Afghan Taliban commander being held prisoner at Guantánamo Bay.
+In 2001, The Veteran, another collection of short stories, was published, followed by Avenger, published in September 2003, about a Canadian billionaire who hires a Vietnam veteran to bring his grandson's killer to the United States.
+The novel was adapted into a film starring Sam Elliott and Timothy Hutton.
+Another novel written by Forsyth, The Afghan, was published in August 2006.
+Set in the very near future, the threat of a catastrophic assault on the West, discovered on a senior al-Qaeda member's computer, compels the leaders of the U.S. and the UK to attempt a desperate gambit—to substitute a seasoned British operative, retired Col. Mike Martin (of The Fist of God), for an Afghan Taliban commander being held prisoner at Guantánamo Bay.

 The Cobra, published in 2010, features some of the characters previously featured in Avenger, and has as its subject an attempt to destroy the world trade in cocaine.
 On 20 August 2013, his novel The Kill List was published.
 It was announced earlier in June that year that Rupert Sanders would be directing a film version of the story.

-On 10 September 2015, Forsyth's autobiography, The Outsider: My Life in Intrigue, was published.
+In September 2015, Forsyth's autobiography, The Outsider: My Life in Intrigue, was published.

-In January 2018 it was announced that Forsyth would publish his eighteenth novel, a thriller about computer hackers, inspired by the Lauri Love and Gary McKinnon stories.
-The Fox was published in electronic format in October 2018, and released in hardcover in November.
-The Fox is an espionage thriller about an autistic but gifted hacker.
+In January 2018, it was announced that Forsyth would publish his eighteenth novel, a thriller about computer hackers, inspired by the Lauri Love and Gary McKinnon stories.
+The Fox was published in the same year as an espionage thriller regarding a highly skilled autistic hacker.

-Awards
+Other awards

-On 16 February 2012 the Crime Writers Association announced that Forsyth had won its Cartier Diamond Dagger award in recognition of his body of work.
+On 16 February 2012 the Crime Writers' Association announced that Forsyth had won its Cartier Diamond Dagger award in recognition of his body of work.

 Forsyth was appointed a Commander of the Order of the British Empire (CBE) in the 1997 New Year Honours list for services to literature.